dseguy/php-error-messages/messages/constant-%s::%s-is-deprecated.rst

 The error is emitted every time the class constant is used: it may be for its actual intend, or anywhere else.

+The error message is also emitted with the usage of the Deprecated attribute, since PHP 8.4.

 Example
 _______